Performance Tests: DAMP

 How to contribute to DAMP?

 DAMP is based on top of a more generic test suite called Talos.
 Talos is a Mozilla test suite to follow all Firefox components performance.
 It is written in Python and here are the sources in mozilla-central.
 Compared to the other test suites, it isn't run on the cloud, but on dedicated hardware.
 This is to ensure performance numbers are stable over time and between two runs.
 Talos runs various types of tests.
 More specifically, DAMP is a Page loader test.
 The source code for DAMP is also in mozilla-central.
-The main script contains the implementation of all the tests described in "What does it do?" paragraph.
+See Writing new performance test for more information about the implementation of DAMP tests.

 How to see the performance trends?